cs394-s19/societee/README.md

 Now your terminal shell is within the societee directory.

 ### Install Required Dependencies
-Once you have a command line
+Once you have a command line open inside the societee direcotry, run:

-Next, simply run:
 ```sh
 $ npm install
 ```
-This will isntall the required dependencies.
+This will isntall the required app dependencies.

 ### Install Expo on your phone